 In June 2019 we found ourselves in Wilmington at the Cape Fear Independent Film Festival.
 Held at the historic Hannah Block Community Arts Center, which used to be the home to the USO, we had a great time exploring the city and screening the film.
 Cassie, Richard, and the crew do a great job.
 And while many festivals have “independent” in their name, they really don’t mean it.
 CFIFF truly does support independent film.
 And, in case you didn’t get it from the picture on the right, we won the Best Feature Film Award!

 On October 22, we screened the film in Palo Alto, CA at the United Nations Association Film Festival.
 This is a festival specially designed to celebrate the Universal Declaration of Human Rights.
 It was a great fit for us.
 Greg Taylor made the trip to California to represent the film.
 (He’s in the middle of this shot with Enneagram author and teacher, Ingrid Stabb, on the left and Zoe Gordhammer Garcia, on the right.)
 The crowd was awesome and Greg, of course, aced the Q&A!
-For an added surprise, we were contacted by an educational distributor after the screening and we have been exploring distribution options with them!
-Too early to say whether we’ll be “signing on the dotted line.”
-But it is wonderful to know that they think spreading the word about North Carolina’s criminal justice reform efforts is important. ____________________________________________________________________
+For an added surprise, we were contacted by an educational distributor after the screening and we are happy to say that we have signed an agreement with The Video Project.
+For the time being, they are offiering our film to the educational market.
+If you are lucky enough that your local library has Kanopy, you can also screen the film there!

 As many of you know, Gregg is a New Hampshire native.
 On a rainy October 11th, we were in Portsmouth, NH for the New Hampshire Film Festival.
 They start the festival off with a special day devoted to New Hampshire filmmakers!
 With a 10:00AM screening we didn’t have hopes for a big crowd.
 But it turns out the NHFF has a large and loyal following and we had over sixty people attending.
 The incredible part was that two of the people in attendance spend their winters in Winston-Salem and they live right at the end of our block!
 And that first film of the festival thing?
 The Festival Director said his programming staff always worked hard to find the perfect film to start the festival off with.
 And this year, that was In Pursuit of Justice!
 (The picture on the left is Jamie with Gregg’s mother!)